- If the close is above the open, then a hollow candlestick (usually displayed as white) is drawn.

 |Triple||Morning and Evening Stars, Three Black Crows and Three White Soldiers, Three Inside Up and Down|

-Just refer to the Candlestick Cheat Sheet for a quick reference on what these candlestick patterns mean.
+Just refer to the Japanese Candlesticks Cheat Sheet for a quick reference on what these candlestick patterns mean.

 Combine candlestick analysis with support and resistance levels for best results.